jecombe/hooks_message_box/README.md

 # HooksMessageBox
 This Truffle box is a simple basic exemple to start coding dapp with React using hooks.
 With this box, you can set a data to a smart contract and get this value.
+This exemple works with testnet ropsten for the moment.
 ## Download Box
 ```sh
 truffle unbox jecombe/hooks_message_box